SonuNM1/Ooops-Code-Again/DOCKER.md

 - Without Docker: Everyone sets up the project manually and risks environment inconsistencies.

 - With Docker: Our project is neatly packaged with everything it needs, ensuring consistency and simplicity across all machines.

+## .dockerignore

+A .dockerignore file is used to exclude files and directories from being copied into the Docker image when using the 'docker build' command.
+It works similarly to a .gitignore file in Git.

+- Reduces image size: Prevents unnecessary files (node_modules, logs, .env) from bloating the Docker image.

+- Improve Build Performance: Skips files that aren't needed, making the build process faster.

+- Enhance Security: Keeps sensitive files, like .env or credentials, out of the Docker image.

+## 🗑️ Delete Image and Container (With Docker Desktop and Terminal/CMD) :

+- **Remove Images:** removes a specific image by its name or ID

+    docker image rm image_name

+    docker image rm image_name -f

+- **List Containers:**

+    docker ps -a

+- **Remove Containers:**

+    docker container rm container_name

+    docker container rm container_name -f

+- **Clean Up:** Deletes all unused data.
+Cleans everything not currently in use

+    docker system prune -a

+- **Build Images:** . means current directory

+    docker build -t image_name .

+    docker build -t image_name:v2 .

+        - Builds the image and assigns a version v2 to the image.

+- **Run Containers:** Runs a container from the 'basic-app:v2' image, names the container 'basic-app-container-v2' and maps port 5500 of our machine to port 5500 inside the container.

+    docker run -name basic-app-container-v2 -p 5500:5500 basic-app:v2

+- docker image

+## Why Images Can't be Updated?

+- 🏗️ **Immutability Principle**

+    - Once an image is created, it becomes a fixed snapshot of our application and its environment.

+    - This ensures that every time we create a container from the image, it starts in the same state - preventing unexpected changes.

+- 🔒 **Version Control and Traceability**:

+    - If images could be updated directly, it would be hard to track what changed and when.

+    - Docker forces us to create a new image for every change, making deployments more predictable and traceable.

+    - For every change, we have to make a new Image.

+- ⚙️ **Layered Architecture**:

+    - Docker uses a layered file-system.
+Each command in the 'Dockerfile' creates a new layer on top of the previous one.

+    - When we change the code, dependencies, or configuration, a new image is created by adding new layers instead of modifying existing ones.

+- 📦 **Container Consistency**:

+    - If we update an image directly, existing containers would become inconsistent, as they'd still be running the old version.

+## Docker Image Versioning and Management

+**What is an Image Version?**

+    - In Docker, images are versioned using tags.

+    - A tag is a label used to differentiate versions of an image

+    - docker build -t basic-app:v1.0 .

+**Run a Container from a Specific Version**

+- docker run -d -p 5000:5000 basic-app:v1.0

+    This runs the container with version v1.0 and maps port 5000 of the host to 5000 of the container.

+## Volume in Docker

+A Volume in Docker is used to persist data generated and used by Docker containers.
+By default, when a container stops or is removed, its data is gone.
+Volume solve this by creating a separate location outside the container's filesystem to store data.

+- Volume allows continuous changes to be reflected in real-time inside the running container.

+- Perfect for development environments where you're making frequent changes to files.

+- Create a named volume:

+    docker volume create app-data

+## Docker Compose File

+A Docker Compose file (docker-compose.yml) is used to define and run multi-container Docker applications.
+Instead of running multiple 'docker run' commands, we can manage everything in a single file.
+It simplifies starting, stopping, and managing and multiple containers at once.

+    - Define all services (containers) in one file.

+    - Easily manage networks, volumes, and dependencies.

+    - One command to start or stop everything

+    - docker compose up

+## 🐳 Docker Hub

+- **docker login**

+- **Tag Image**

+    docker tag basic-app:latest sonumahto/basic-app:latest

+- **Push Image**

+    docker push sonumahto/basic-app:latest

+- **Pull Image**

+    docker pull sonumahto/basic-app:latest

+## How to make the app live on Docker?